Red blood cells

-Red blood cells' main role is to carry oxygen around your body and to transport carbon dioxide to the lungs, from where it can be exhaled.
-They are a very important part of your blood.
+The main role of red blood cells is to carry oxygen around your body and to transport carbon dioxide to the lungs, from where it can be exhaled.
 A healthy diet containing essential minerals and vitamins will help your body produce enough red blood cells.

 What are red blood cells?